textileio/community/docs/hub/apis.md

 #### User Group Key

 To create a new _user group key_ using `hub key create` and selecting the `user group` option.
-If you are building an app in an organization, use `hub key create --org=<name>` to link a new key to the organization not your personal account.
+If you are building an app in an organization, use `HUB_ORG=<org name> hub key create` to link a new key to the organization not your personal account.
 There are currently no migration tools, so we recommend creating a new organization or using an existing organization when starting a new app (see [Organizations](../hub/accounts.md)).

 ```bash
 ➜ hub key create # select the 'user' option